mostafa-221/jobcrawler/SMOKETEST.md

 #### 2. Start scraping

-Edit the scraperService.java and uncomment line @ PostConstruct before the scrape() method.
+Edit the ScraperService.java and uncomment line @ PostConstruct before the scrape() method.
 Run the application again.

 What do I see: application starts and starts scraping